OysteinAmundsen/home/README.md

 ### WebLLM

-The [WebLLM](https://webllm.mlc.ai/) chat experiment loads and runs a language model entirely in the browser.
-This utilizes the GPU for performance.
+The [WebLLM](https://webllm.mlc.ai/) [chat experiment](./libs/widgets/chat/) loads and runs a language model entirely in the browser.
+This utilizes WebGPU for performance.
 There are small models which could be cheap to run on low performance graphics systems, but here I'm using a medium model which performs best on high-performance GPU's like nvidia or amd.
 It can be a bit sluggish on low-end GPU's like intel.

 Most systems have more than one GPU on their system.
 One integrated on the motherboard and a second more powerful GPU mounted as an expansion card.
 The integrated one will on most systems struggle a bit to run the selected model here, so for best performance - open your OS graphics settings, select advanced settings, choose your browser and enable "High-performance" graphics processor for that program.